 of the by-products of animal origin that are generated during the product processing (SOA), transforming them into protein flours and animal fats for the pet food industry.
-The transformation scrupulously applying the EEC Reg.
+The transformation process is carried out by scrupulously applying the EEC Reg.
 1069/09.